joinpursuit/Pursuit-Core-iOS-Comprehensive-Technical-Assessment/README.md

 ## APIs

-You must allow a user to select from at least 2 APIs when building their account.
-Select from any of the following on this list:
+You must allow a user to select from at least 2 APIs when building their account:

 | Name | Table View | Detail View |
 |---|---|---|